rob333/flutter_mediator_simple/README.md

         // ...
 ```

-Step 3: Implement an update function of `data`.
+Step 3: Implement an update function for `data`.

 ```dart
 void updateListItem() {